angoca/db2-index/Home.md

   * How to Estimate the duration of a TAKEOVER HADR operation in DB2.
 ThinkingDB2!
 David Sciaraffa.
 2015.
 Blog - http://thinkingdb2.blogspot.com.co/2015/07/how-to-estimate-duration-of-takeover.html
 * UNICODE
   * Identify invalid characters in a script.
 Ideas for DB2 (Spanish).
 Andres Gomez.
 2018.
 Blog - https://angocadb2.blogspot.com.co/2018/04/identify-invalid-characters-in-script.html
+  * Using UNICODE characters, no matter the encoding of the script in Db2.
+Ideas for DB2 (Spanish).
+Andres Gomez.
+2018.
+Blog - https://angocadb2.blogspot.com/2018/07/using-unicode-characters-no-matter.html
 * Uninstall
   * DB2 – UNINSTALL.
 TeknoMagus.
 2010.
 Blog - https://technomagus.wordpress.com/database/ibm-db2/db2-uninstall/
 * Union all